BradleyKirton/gpug-graphql/README.md

 - password: admin

-If you wish to load additional meetups add an API key to the MEETUP_API_ENV_NAME env variable.
+If you wish to load additional meetups add an API key to the MEETUP_API_KEY env variable.
+Once running navigate to http://127.0.0.1:8000.